wlzhao22/clecture/README.md

 This project shares the "C Programming" course slides (in English) written with Latex.
 The slides are fully written and organized by Wan-Lei Zhao (from Xiamen University, China).
 This course is targeted to the first year undergraduate student.

 ## Compile
-One can compile every lecture slides with "pdflatex" smoothly.
+One can compile slides of every lecture with "pdflatex" smoothly.
 For example
 ```
 pdflatex lec1.tex
 ```